zalyoung/gitlab-handbook/content/job-families/marketing/devrel-program-manager.md

 ### Performance Indicators

-- Number of new program members and users adopting GitLab per quarter.
+- Number of new program members
+- Number of users adopting GitLab per quarter (active use for the program goal).
-- Number of renewing program members year over year.
+- Number of renewing/returning program members year over year.
-- Published articles, podcasts, and other content by media and external sources.
+- Published articles & impressions of these in podcasts and other content by media and external sources attributed to brand awareness or growth efforts.
-- Views (website traffic) to content related to GitLab for Education on about.gitlab.com and impressions attributed to brand awareness efforts.
 - Program member participation in Marketing initiatives.

+See also the respective specialty performance indicators for any additional metric.

 ## Manager, Developer Relations Programs